USBAkimbo/Random/CC-Turtles/README.md

 - Farms cobble and stores it in a chest
 - Uses no fuel and runs forever
 - Works great with a compacting chest
-- Produces 20k+ cobble per day
+- Produces 3k+ cobble per hour

 # cow-farm.lua
 - Combine with the Cow Crusher 9000
-- Inifinitely breeds 48 cows using wheat supplied to a chest every 5 mins
+- Inifinitely breeds 48 cows using wheat every 5 mins
+- Wheat is recharged from the above chest
+- -- Insert image here --

 # nether-wart-farm.lua
 - Checks if the nether wart has grown, then harvests and replants if it has